Logo

 Who are hackathon judges?

-Judges are the important decision-makers vested with the authority to evaluate submissions and declare winners during the demo part of the hackathon event.
+Judges are the important decision-makers vested with the authority to evaluate submissions and declare winners during the demo of the hackathon event.
 Without them, undertakings of such a scale would not be possible.
 The judges are responsible for expressing their opinions on the pitches received, assessing the teams’ efforts individually and determining who is eligible to win the prize.
 In addition, they would grade ideas based on realistic capability, level of innovation, business value and ingenuity.

 Selection of judges